Category:

 Law and Political Career

 Stein also got involved in politics early on in his career.
 He began working as a speechwriter and lawyer for President Richard Nixon and then President Gerald Ford.
 Some even speculated that Stein was actually Deep Throat, the pseudonym given to the secret informant who provided information that led to the Watergate scandal during the Nixon administration.
-However, Stein denied these allegations and it was later revealed that Mark Felt was actually the source.
+However, Stein denied these allegations and later revealed that Mark Felt was the source.

 Ben Stein Net Worth